Notice: This page requires JavaScript to function properly.

 123456789

-Only the first and third messages will be displayed here because the second fragment is commented out, and the compiler doesn't see it.
+Only the first and third messages will be displayed here because the second part is commented out, so the compiler ignores it.

-Let's look at the example of multi-line code commenting:
+Now, let's take a look at an example of multi-line code commenting:

 java